aseedb/synaptic_tomo_ms/manuscript.md

 From the stimulated synaptosomes only those that showed visible signs of exocytosis where used for analysis in Pyto.

 ### Data analysis
-If not stated otherwise data in the text are described as mean ± standard error to the mean (SEM).
+If not stated otherwise data in the text are described as mean ± standard error of the mean (SEM).
 Wherever possible, data were presented as box plots with the following settings: orange bar, median; box extremities, lower and upper quartiles; whiskers extend up to 1.5 x interquartile range; dots, outliers.
 We used the same statistical tests as in [@doi:10.1083/jcb.200908082; @doi:10.1083/jcb.201206063].
 For normal distributed data, the Student’s t-test was used.